JohnnyCheese/TTS_X-Wing2.0/README.md

 ## Additional Setup

+Note: VSCode's plugin directory is: `TabletopSimulatorLua/`
-Note: Atom's plugin directory is: `Tabletop Simulator Lua/` VSCode's plugin directory is: `TabletopSimulatorLua/`
+<br/>Atom's plugin directory is: `Tabletop Simulator Lua/`

 When you retrieve the scripts they will be placed in VSCode's File Explorer under the name `In-Game Scripts`, but they will actually be located